-- Incapacitation is a state where someone cannot make rational, reasonable decisions. - Incapacitation may result from mental disability, sleep, involuntary physical restraint, or from taking "rape drugs".
-(A rape drug is any drug intentionally used to incapacitate another victim to assist in the execution of drug facilitated sexual assault.) - Possession, use and/or distribution of any so-called "rape drug" is prohibited, and administering these drugs to another person is a violation of this policy. - Being under the influence of alcohol or other drugs will not excuse behavior that violates this policy.
+• Incapacitation is a state where someone cannot make rational, reasonable decisions.

+• Incapacitation may result from mental disability, sleep, involuntary physical restraint, and alcohol or drug impairment, including taking "rape drugs."
+A rape drug is any drug intentionally used to incapacitate another victim to assist in the execution of drug-facilitated sexual assault.

+• Possession, use and/or distribution of any so-called "rape drug" is prohibited and administering these drugs to another person is a violation of this policy.

+• Being under the influence of alcohol or other drugs will not excuse behavior that violates this policy.